stevenhorn17/COP4520-Assignment2/README.md

 To compile and run from the command line:

-  cd into src folder, run javac Assignment2Part1.java, then run java Assignment2Part1
+  cd into folder, cd into NewAssignment2Part1, then cd into src folder, run javac Assignment2Part1.java, then run java Assignment2Part1

 # Problem 2